Travel & fiction, reader in Jerusalem

 Greenland is a country which has never had political leaders and never known war but is in a state of rapid change.
 Set against a background of conflicts - unresolved trauma, clashes of cultures, traditional versus modern, rising political activism, exploitation and anachronistic colonialism - this is a book about the arrogance of belief that indigenous knowledge is worthless unless backed by science, that having power is justification for using it, that the Arctic is a wasteland inhabited by an inferior people, soft targets for experiments.
 It is a book about love, unrequited fatherhood and rites of passage for those who dare to embrace the unknown.

-Publishing interest should be directed to my agent:
+[Print publishing interest should be directed to my agent, see below.]

 Travel Book / Sailing